Course

 Content

-Introduction to variational calculus and the Lagrange multiplier method.
+Introduction to variational calculus.
 Hamilton’s variational principle and the Lagrange formulation of mechanics.
 Symmetries and conservation laws.
 Applications, including motion in central fields, dynamics of rigid bodies, oscillations, and the Lagrangian formulation of special relativity.
 Hamilton’s formulation of mechanics.

 Continuous systems and fields, the Lagrange and Hamilton formulations of mechanics of continuous systems.
 Conservation laws for fields, the energy-momentum tensor.
 Overview of important classical field theories, Maxwell’s electrodynamics as a relativistic field theory.